Robust information divergences for model-form uncertainty arising from sparse data in random PDE: Introduction

 We seek to address some of these challenges using techniques from applied probability.
 Information divergences, the primary tool that we will employ, have been successfully applied to problems in stochastic dynamics (\cite{DupuisChowdhary:2013ae, DupuisEtAl:2015ps, HarmandarisEtAl:2016vi, GourgouliasEtAl:2016sp}).
 Based on the Donsker--Varadhan variational principle (\cite{DupuisEllis:1997ld}), information divergences provide goal-oriented UQ bounds that first appeared in \cite{DupuisChowdhary:2013ae} and have since undergone various extensions and further analysis (\cite{LiXiu:2012fp, AtarChowdharyDupuis:2015rd, KatsoulakisEtAl:2017sc}).
-In contrast to the applications considered in these works, to obtain robust bounds for our problem of interest demands a more nuanced implementation due to the multifaceted nature of the modeling task.
-Further, we wish to incorporate data into this process in a manner that complements existing inference procedures enabling data-informed predictions.
+However, the application of information divergences to complex real-world systems, for example, systems containing multiple scales, multiple levels of fidelity, and multiple sources and types of uncertainty, have only been shallowly explored.
+The multifaceted nature of the modeling task for our problem of interest requires a formulation that distinguishes multiples sources of uncertainty to which we attach varying levels of confidence while also considering computational challenges to practical implementation.
+Further, we wish to incorporate data into this process in a systematic manner that complements existing inference procedures and we provide new perspectives on the hybrid information divergences that enable data-informed predictions.

 For our system of interest, we develop a novel application of hybrid information divergences to study the propagation of model-form uncertainty related to the inputs of the goal-oriented framework in \cref{fig:layers-subsurface-flow-model}.
-Model-form or epistemic uncertainty (\cite{Helton:1994uq, HoffmanHammonds:1994pu, Rowe:1994uu, FersonGinzburg:1996uq, Hora:1996ae, Parry:1996uq, PateCornell:1996uq}) in this context expresses ignorance in the nature of the geostatistical model due to lacking priors or incomplete information that is impacted by the sparsity of available data.
+Model-form or epistemic uncertainty (\cite{Helton:1994uq, HoffmanHammonds:1994pu, Rowe:1994uu, FersonGinzburg:1996uq, Hora:1996ae, Parry:1996uq, PateCornell:1996uq}) in this context expresses ignorance in the nature of the geostatistical model due to the sparsity of available data arising for example from lacking priors, incomplete information, and missing science.
 This uncertainty represents a modeling error that we evaluate as the weak error between a QoI obtained from a nominal and an alternative geostatistical model for the inputs.
-The physical system we wish to study has many uncertain aspects and this modeling error coalesces with other sources of randomness and ultimately propagates to the estimation of QoIs and impacts decision tasks.
+These hybrid information divergences build on traditional UQ by enabling bounds across model predictions that would otherwise be computationally expensive using standard techniques, e.g.\ Monte Carlo (MC) or generalized polynomial chaos (gPC) expansions.